promanenko/gigaspaces-sbp-jekyll/parallel-queue-pattern.markdown

 -- The `bucketId` used to generate the buckets that each polling container consuming Orders from.
 -- The `Order` class is decorated with the `FIFO` mode allows it to be consumed in a FIFO manner.
 - **The Feeder** - A client running multiple threads pushing requests for different Order.
 - **The Processor** - Polling Container listener.
 Running collocated with the data-grid.
-Each polling container consumes different set of objects from its colocated space.
+Each polling container consumes different set of objects from its co located space.
 Each Polling Container template using **different bucketId**.
 - **The Data-Grid** - Stores the incoming `Order` requests state until these are consumed by the polling containers.
 It provides the ability to scale the system and also provides high-availability.
 - **The ProcessorFactory** - A Spring bean.
 Creates the polling containers and their listeners.
 The polling containers consumes data based on the Order `Symbol`.
 Each associated with a different Symbol.
 These are running collocated with the Data-Grid.